edavis/pandoc-opml/README.md

 pandoc-opml is a utility that generates [OPML][] files with the help of [pandoc][].

-I've long been interested in OPML as a file format, but was never happy with the available desktop OPML editors.
-They were either outdated, didn't run on a Mac, or wouldn't let me set outline attributes.
-Dave Winer's pair of web-based outliners (LittleOutliner and Fargo) weren't bad, but I was looking for something to run on the desktop as opposed to the browser.
+I've long been interested in OPML as a file format, but I was always more comfortable using a text editor than any of the available OPML editors.

 So I started toying with the idea of using a regular text editor and exporting plain text files to OPML instead of editing OPML